tmpsts/CtrlAltDegree/README.md

+# CtrlAltDegree - AI Powered College Advisor

+Full fledged web application with a sleek and modern look that allows students to optimize their academic journey.
+This project is a continuation of the inital project created during **Hack Beta 25'**, a yearly hackathon hosted at the University of Mississippi.
+Created under a team by the name of 'HackStreetBoys', the orginal project files can be found here: [Hack-Beta/Ctrl-Alt-Degree](https://github.com/Hack-Beta/Ctrl-Alt-Degree)

-# Hack Street Boys
+## Hack Beta 25's Hack Street Boys

-🔥 Matt– Full-Stack Firestarter & Lead Dev
+🔥 Matt – Full-Stack Firestarter & Lead Developer

 👾 Garrett – Bug-Hunter & DeepSeek Demon

 🦖 Will – Dino Wrangler & Vibemaster

 🧠 Andrew – OCR Sleuth & Big JSON

-## Ctrl-Alt-Degree - Your New AI Powered Advisor

-Full fledged web application with a sleek and modern look that allows students to optimize their academic journey.

 ## Built With